Copyright 2011 Infant Stimulations Systems, Inc.

 computer and smartphone.
 The BIS device will be built in the USA, and sold by InfantCompanion.com.
 We at Infant Stimulation Systems

-will then assume the tasks of customer/infant service and fulltime infant co-monitoring, usually for a one year term.
+will then assume the tasks of fulltime medically-directed infant co-monitoring, usually for a one year term.

 Our program anticipates a fast-growing largest-ever infant developmental database spanning a broad cultural and economic spectra

 of all sorts of infants and in-home conditions.
-After completion of device testing, sole vendor InfantCompanion.com may be able to
+After completion of device testing, sole vendor InfantCompanion.com may release the

-release the BIS to a limited number of parents sometime in the first half of 2014.
+BIS on a limited basis sometime in 2014.

 After the first owner's use of the device for about one year of the key developmental phases of infancy, we then seek the fully

-tax-deductable donation of the used device so each machine can go on to complete its 2+ year's expected life serving a infant of a less
+tax-deductable donation of the used device so each machine can go on to complete, without charge, its 2+ year's expected life serving

 Sincerely, Mark Shinnick, RRT-NPS, System Developer